Know Granite Worktops Prices, Reviews, Pros and Cons

 20mm granite is the thinnest granite slab available.
 Typically, these are used in bathrooms as they are created as smaller pieces.
 But, they do often find a place in the kitchen as well.
 This thickness is available for a lower price.
 This also prompts many owners to opt for this option for their kitchen.

 The thinness of the granite 20 mm slab also makes it lighter and hence more appropriate for use in the bathroom rather than the kitchen.
-It is common to make it look thicker by adding an extra edge to it and using in the kitchen, thus saving money.
+It is common to make it look thicker by adding an extra edge to it and using it in the kitchen, thus saving money.

 30 mm Granite Slabs